 Cleaner Conditions: Most importantly, you get to take a crack at surfing waves during what is likely the best conditions of the day.
 The wind is always calmest during the early part of the day allowing for clean surfing conditions.
 It doesn’t take long after sunrise before the wind picks up creating a chop on the water.
 As such, your window for a successful dawn patrol surf is small.

 Less Crowds: While most experienced surfers know that dawn patrol is best, many still aren’t able to shake themselves out of bed at that hour.
 As such, the crowds are typically lighter than they will be by mid-morning.
 Rule of thumb is the earlier you go, the better chance at lighter crowds.
+However, if you are surfing solo before lifeguards – be aware of rip currents.

 Peace and Beauty: Waking up before the rush and noise of the day is another award winning factor for dawn patrol.
 Couple that with being on the water to watch the sunrise and dance over the waves; it’s hard to beat.
 If you are lucky, you’ll even get a chance to witness a moonset!
 Lastly, the sun is not as strong on your skin.